mrcorreoweb/dotfiles/README.md

 - `.pylintrc`: 🐍 Global Pylint configuration
 - `.env`: 📦 Enviroment variables
 - `copy-file-to-branches.sh`: 📄 A script to copy files to multiple Git branches
+- `reset_django.sh`: 📄 A script to reset the Django database and migrations.

 ## 🛠 What it does